amirisback/amirisback/README.md

 - Project Open Sources - [Click Here](https://github.com/users/amirisback/projects/17)

 #### Quotes For Today
-> “Design and programming are human activities; forget that and all is lost” by Bjarne Stroustrup.
+> “Code should run as fast as necessary, but no faster; something important is always traded away to increase speed.” by Richard E. Pattis.